Tribute to Blanca Canales, heroine of the Jayuya Uprising

 After completing her post-graduate studies at the Institute of Technology (MIT) in Cambridge, Massachusetts Vilma Espin became one of the first Cuban women to earn a degree in chemical engineering.
 When Espin returned to Cuba, she met with the 22-year-old Cuban revolutionary Frank Pais.
 Soon after, she eagerly participated in organizing the July 26 Movement.

-Vilma Espin began working as a messenger between survivors of the failed 1953 Moncada Barracks attack exiled in Mexico and the anti-Batista movement in Cuba.
+Vilma Espin began working as a messenger between survivors of the failed 1953 Moncada Barracks attack who were exiled in Mexico and the anti-Batista movement in Cuba.
 After the disastrous arrival to Cuba of the Granma yacht carrying revolutionary combatants who engaged in a gun battle with pro-Batista troops, Vilma Espin joined Fidel and Raul Castro in the Sierra Maestra.
 By then Espin was a guerilla fighter herself.

 Eventually, the circumstances of political activity influenced the personal lives of Vilma Espin and Rebel Army leader Raul Castro Ruz.
 The two revolutionaries developed a romantic relationship and married shortly after the overthrow of the Batista regime.
 They established a family with four children, three daughters and a son.
 Their names are Deborah, Mariela, Nilsa, and Alejandro (Castro Espin).